Raspberry Pi Pico 2 W

 Dual Architecture: ARM or RISC-V, Your Choice

-The RP2350 contains both ARM Cortex-M33 and RISC-V Hazard3 core implementations.
-At boot, you choose which architecture runs your firmware.
-This is not emulation — both are physical silicon on the same die.
-ARM Cortex-M33 offers the mature ARM ecosystem (CMSIS, Mbed, FreeRTOS ARM ports).
-RISC-V Hazard3 offers the open ISA with growing Rust and GCC toolchain support.
+The RP2350 contains both ARM Cortex-M33 and RISC-V Hazard3 core implementations on the same silicon die.
+At boot, you choose which architecture runs your firmware by flashing the appropriate binary — there is no switch or jumper, just a different compiled firmware image.
+This is not emulation or translation — both are physical cores fabricated on the chip, and only one pair is active at a time.
+ARM Cortex-M33 offers the mature ARM ecosystem (CMSIS, Mbed, FreeRTOS ARM ports, and every existing Pico library).
+RISC-V Hazard3 offers the open instruction set architecture with growing Rust and GCC toolchain support.

-The Pico 2 W closes most gaps with the ESP32-C3.
-SRAM is now 520KB vs 400KB (Pico wins).
+The Pico 2 W closes most gaps with Espressif's lineup while opening new advantages.
+Against the ESP32-C3: SRAM is now 520KB vs 400KB (Pico wins).
 Flash is 4MB vs 4MB (tie).
 Deep sleep is 25uA vs 5uA (ESP32-C3 still wins by 5x).
 Both have WiFi and BLE.
 The Pico 2 W adds 12 PIO state machines and TrustZone security that the ESP32-C3 lacks.
+Against the newer ESP32-C6, the comparison shifts: the C6 adds WiFi 6 (802.11ax), Thread/Zigbee via 802.15.4, and 5uA deep sleep, but has only 512KB SRAM (comparable) and no PIO equivalent.

 Full Specifications